qatrackplus/qatrackplus/docs/glossary.rst

         Event (beyond those doing the actual service work).
 See :ref:`Service Log <service_log>`.

+    Location

+        Parts storage :term:`Rooms` may have one or more locations (e.g. a shelf, closet, cabinet etc) associated with them.

     Modality

         Treatment & diagnostic units may have multiple modalities assigned (for